bcgsc/abyss-organelle/README.md

 * bwa-mem.mk: Makefile to do an alignment with bwa mem, sort, index, etc.
 * cov-hist-to-mean: convert 'bedtools genomecov' output to mean coverage per contig
 * fastx2gc: compute %GC content for each seq in a FASTA/FASTQ file
-* smartcat: does zcat/bzcat/cat based on file type
+* smartcat: does zcat/bzcat/cat based on file type (thanks to David Bartle)

 # Usage